SolaceLabs/pubsubplus-cf-dev/README.md

 RAM is biggest requirement, 16GB is the minimum, and 32GB is preferred.

+You will also need at least 40GB of free disk space to install the tools.

 ## Current and future state

 The initial version of this project will focus on re-using existing tools as standalone without attempting to merge them.